getsops/sops/README.rst

 The following keys configure encryption settings:

 * ``shamir_threshold`` (integer, default ``0``): Must be ``0`` (disabled) or an integer greater or equal to 2.
-  Determines the number of key groups from whose one key must be present each to decrypt the file's key.
+  Determines the number of key groups that must be present each to decrypt the file's key.

 * ``mac_only_encrypted`` (boolean, default ``false``): If set to ``true``, only encrypted strings will count towards the file's MAC.
-  If set to ``false``, also unencrypted values will be part of the MAC computation.
+  If set to ``false``, unencrypted values will also be part of the MAC computation.

-The following keys configure which values in a file are encrypted.
+The following keys configure the specific values in a file that should be encrypted.
-Note that at most one of these keys can be used.
+Note that at most, one of these keys can be used.

 * ``unencrypted_suffix`` (string): A value is encrypted if its key **does not** end with this suffix.
   All other values are **encrypted**.